The Ministry of Tourism, Sports and Culture along with the SVG Tourism

 of the industry and to express that ownership in a personal, caring and responsible way.
 St Vincent and the Grenadines is a tourist destination but it is firstly, our home.

-We therefore, have a responsibility to be the primary caretakers of our
+We therefore, have a responsibility to be the primary caretakers of ourtourism product.
+We have to ensure that our home is in pristine shape and that we offer impeccable service to visitors when they come.

 It is for that reason that we continue to enforce through the SVG Tourism Authority, the tourism service standards that aim for quality development and quality assurance of tourism services.